ToCraft/Remorphed/README.md

 ## Getting Started

 It's rather easy- just search for a mob in the wilderniss and kill it.
 After killing it, you're able to select it in the Menu (open it by pressing `^`).
-After selecting it, you can transform into it, just like in the Woodwalkers-mod, by pressing `G`.
+To instantly switch to your recent shape or to switch back to the normal player skin, press `G`.

 ## License